CAt0mIcS/Ray/README.md

 </p>

 ## The Product
-The idea is that you create a Node, give it a title and description and connect a line to another Node.
+The idea is that you create a Node, give it a Title and Description and connect a Line to another Node.
 Repeat this process to form a tree of tasks to complete.

 You can:
 * Create new Nodes
 * Edit Title and Detail Text